ntinasf/airbnb-rental-market-analysis-thessaloniki/ideas.md

 But does superhost status translate to tangible performance advantages?
 The following analysis explores whether this quality investment pays off...
 Transition: "But does this quality certification translate to revenue?
 Let's examine the superhost premium..."

+###############
+geographic performance

+est revenue

+"Downtown properties earn ~30% more than other zones at median (€3,192 vs €2,268), but location explains only 1.5% of revenue variation (η² = 0.015).
+This suggests operational factors — host professionalization, pricing strategy, quality — matter far more than geography alone."

+host cat

+"Thessaloniki's professional hosting sector is spatially concentrated: Large Multi-property operators capture 45% of downtown listings but only 13% of suburban properties — a 3.4x difference.
+This center-periphery gradient reflects economic realities: prime tourist locations justify the overhead of professional management, while peripheral neighborhoods remain the domain of individual hosts sharing spare rooms or second homes.
+For policymakers, this means regulatory focus on central districts would address the majority of commercial STR activity."

+superhost status

+This finding complements your host_category × distance finding perfectly:

+Downtown paradox: 45% Large Multi hosts (lowest superhost rates per H3) yet 48% overall superhosts
+Implication: Downtown's smaller operators must have exceptionally high superhost rates to pull up the zone average Policy angle: Downtown's quality floor is higher — even non-professional hosts meet superhost standards there This creates a compelling narrative: "Downtown attracts both professional operators AND quality-conscious individuals — it's where the best compete."

+"Downtown's 48% superhost rate initially puzzled us — how does a zone dominated by Large Multi operators (45% of listings, 32% superhost rate market-wide) achieve such quality density?
+The answer: downtown's competitive pressure forces adaptation.
+Large Multi operators in downtown achieve 45% superhost status — 13 percentage points above their market average.
+But the real surprise is Medium Multi hosts, who reach 58% superhost rate downtown — suggesting mid-sized professional operators combine the quality orientation of smaller hosts with the operational efficiency of larger ones.
+Downtown doesn't just attract professional operators; it improves them."

+Include this finding — it's one of the most actionable insights:

+For hosts: Medium Multi scale (4-10 listings) may be the optimal portfolio size for quality AND presence in prime locations For policymakers: Downtown's competitive dynamics self-regulate quality; peripheral areas lack this natural pressure Connects H3 + H5: Shows host type effects are geographically contingent

+review scores location

+"Downtown's location rating advantage (4.87 vs 4.63 Inner City) with the tightest variance (σ=0.26) creates a quality floor that makes superhost maintenance easier.
+Hosts in prime locations face fewer guest complaints about 'being far from attractions' — a common rating killer.
+This structural advantage partly explains why even Large Multi operators achieve 45% superhost rate downtown versus 32% market-wide."

 <hr>
 for dashboard
 add gradient rating effect on 2nd page plus error bars